 Save energy, save money.

 HVAC systems heat and cool a building by directing air through the ducts to the rooms that require temperature control.
-When there are leaks in the ductwork, the climate control system has to send more air through the ducts to make up for the air escaping from the leaks.
+When there are leaks in the ductwork, the climate control system has to send more air through the ducts to compensate for the air escaping.
 According to Energy Star, leaky ducts can make your HVAC system up to 20% less efficient.
 That drop in efficiency can increase your energy costs but up to 30%.
-That's a significant impact and a jump in your heating and cooling costs that you will definitely notice.
+That's a significant impact and a jump in your heating and cooling costs that you will notice.